-Penn State Health and Penn State Law partner for novel course
+Penn State Health and Penn State Law partner for interdisciplinary course

 Allen Neely was surprised to learn throughout his 25 years of practicing law that most physicians aren’t exposed to the legal system during their education and training.

 According to Neely, an adjunct professor at Penn State Law, the courtroom is a new and intimidating environment for those who practice medicine.
 He often wondered if just a basic exposure to the legal system would benefit doctors, who may be called into court as a witness or defendant at some point in their careers.

 Neely didn’t realize that someone else was also thinking along the same line.